 Mark Spencer Hotel – perfectly located hotel in the Pearl District and one of the most popular hotels in town.
 Definitely check it out – check prices now!

+There are so many fun and unique things to do in Portland.
 We love spending a few days exploring Portland and indulging in its awesome food (check out Vodoo Donuts, the food hall at Pine Street Market, the city’s food trucks, Salt and Straw Ice Cream… I could go on and on!).
 There are many beautiful parks and gardens to visit: our favorites are the Chinese, Japanese and the International Rose Test gardens and Washington Park.

 Other unmissable sights include Powell’s City of Books, the world’s largest independent book store, and the colorful and thought-provoking murals dotted across the city.
 Pittock Mansion and its views of Mount St Helens are wonderful and you also need to stop by the neon lights of the retro White Stag sign which welcomes visitors to Portland.